hellvinz/purgerd/README.md

 =====

 ```
-Usage of ./purger:
+Usage of ./purgerd:
   -i="0.0.0.0:8081": incoming zmq purge address, eg: '0.0.0.0:8081'
-  -o="0.0.0.0:8080": listening socket where purge message are sent to varnish reverse cli, eg: 0.0.0.0:8
+  -o="0.0.0.0:8080": listening socket where purge message are sent to varnish reverse cli, eg: 0.0.0.0:8080
   -p=false: purge all the varnish cache on connection
   -v: display version
 ```

-Run purger from $GOCODE/bin/purger.
+Run purgerd from $GOCODE/bin/purgerd.
 With no options it will listen to purge request on 0.0.0.0:8081 with a REP 0MQ socket.
 Start varnish with the -M option to make it connect to the purger. (ex: -M localhost:8081 if you're running varnish on the same box)

 Client example